 May is dedicated to raising awareness and support for the more than 400,000 children and youth in the foster care system in the US.
-In Kansas, about 6,800 children enter foster care each year.
+In Kansas, there are more than 7,440 children in foster care.
 During the month, there are plenty of ways you can get involved and make differences in the lives of children and families in need.

 Volunteering at your local child welfare organization provides a huge help to social workers, children and families.
 Volunteers play an integral role in foster care by providing temporary care for children, organizing fun events for children and much more.
 And volunteering doesn’t just help others – it makes you healthier!
 Plus, volunteers with different skill sets are welcome to help out.
 Are you a good teacher?
 Enjoy entertaining?
 Good at building things?
 There are as many types of volunteering as there are jobs.
 You can be creative in whichever way you choose.
 Check out upcoming volunteer opportunities or let us know how you’d like to volunteer!